 I grew up in a family that often dished up fish for dinner.
-Any given weeknight, we would sit down to a meal that included fresh cooked fish.
-My parents served up all varieties of fish, from whole fish to fillets.
+Any given weeknight, we would sit down to a meal that included freshly cooked fish.
+My parents served up all varieties of fish, from whole fish to fish fillets.
 They used all methods of cooking with their fish recipes, from braised to pan fried.

 What’s the best way to cook mahi mahi?

 Whether you’re a pro fish cooker-eater or you’re trying to start incorporating more fish into your diet, this recipe is a perfect way to serve it up.
-We use the stovetop-to-oven method of cooking here, like we do with this trusty lemon garlic swordfish, which yields a nicely browned exterior yet tender center.
+We use the stovetop-to-oven method of cooking here, like we do with this trusty lemon garlic swordfish, which yields a nicely browned exterior yet tender, flaky center.

 Here are some of our helpful tips for cooking mahi mahi:

-- Get either super fresh or quick-frozen, high quality mahi mahi… wild is best, and will provide best flavor.
+- Get either super fresh or quick-frozen, high quality mahi mahi… wild is best and will provide best flavor.